Scientific Foundations

 Validation Roadmap

-Independent testing, certification, and scaling are addressed through a staged validation roadmap consistent with standard deep-tech development:
+Independent testing, certification, and scaling are addressed through a staged validation roadmap consistent with standard deep-tech development:- Early laboratory characterization

 - Prototype validation in relevant conditions